lyteword/chspurgeon-tod/volume-5/psalm-105.md

 **Verse 13. **

-1\.God's people may be often removed.
+1\.
+God's people may be often removed.

-2\.They can never be injured.
+2\.
+They can never be injured.

-3\.God's property in them will not be renounced.
+3\.
+God's property in them will not be renounced.

 **Verse 14.** Dr. T. Goodwin has an excellent sermon on these verses, entitled "The Interest of England, "in which he condenses the history of the world, to show, that those nations which have persecuted and afflicted the people of God have invariably been broken in pieces. (*Goodwin's Works*, volume 12 pg 34-60, Nichol's edition).